clld/clld/docs/tutorial.rst

-Note that there's an additional category of static files - downloads - which are treated differently because they are not considered primary but derived data which can be recreated anytime.
+Note that there's an additional category of static files - downloads - which are treated differently because they are not considered primary but derived data which can be recreated at any time.
 To separate these concerns physically, downloads are typically stored in a different directory than primary data files.